bensu/doo/README.md

 If you are using `lein-npm`, follow their [instructions](https://github.com/RyanMcG/lein-npm).

+#### Measuring coverage with Istanbul

+It's possible to generate Istanbul coverage reports for JS files produced from CLJS.

+To make it work two things are required.

+Install your karma coverage plugin.

+    npm install karma-coverage --save-dev

+Add coverage seetings to your `project.clj`

+    :doo {:coverage {:packages [:my-app.module]
+                     :reporter {:check {:global {:statements 100}}}}}

+Packages section is essential, it enables coverage cofiguration and defines which files would have coverage instrumentation.

+By default HTML reporter is enabled which creates `coverage` folder with the report and there are no coverage reqirements.

+Anything under `:reporter` is passed as `coverageReporter` config to Karma config.

+See [Karma coverage](https://github.com/karma-runner/karma-coverage) for more details.
+See [Reagent covered](https://github.com/katlex/reagent-covered) for a sample project configuration.

 #### Non-standard Karma configuration

 If you are using a local installation and/or `node_modules` is not located